hallettmiket/datascience2021/README.md

 # General

 The structure of this website was modified from dataviz.andrewheiss.com

-This repository contains the code for generating [datascience.mikehallett.science](https://datascience.mikehallett.science).
+This repository contains the code for generating [this course](https://hallett-biology-datascience.netlify.app/).

 ## Theme